 The Tale of Kylemore Abbey

 Upon the death of his father, Mitchell Henry inherited a sizable fortune and had Kylemore Castle built for his wife, Margaret.
 History tells us that Mitchell Henry made vast improvements to the land and provided much needed work, shelter and schooling for locals recovering after the Irish famine.
-The grounds eventually covered 13,000 acres and included gardens, walks and woodlands which remain to this day.
+The grounds eventually covered 13,000 acres and included gardens, walks, and woodlands which remain to this day.

 Just three years after the castle was completed, Margaret Henry died while on holiday in Egypt.
-The stunning Neo-Gothic Church was built in her memory.
+Mitchell erected a stunning Neo-Gothic Church in her memory.

 Visiting Kylemore Abbey

 To the east of the grand Abbey is the Neo-Gothic Church.
 Stunning in it's small stature and intricate details, you can explore inside and out.

 Covering 6 acres, the Victorian Walled Garden is beyond spectacular.
 Naturally split in half by a stream, you'll find the pleasure garden, Head Gardener's Cottage and greenhouses on the eastern side, and the plentiful kitchen gardens on the west.
 Take the time to explore and ask questions of the gardeners on duty.
 And be sure to tour the Head Gardener's Cottage; it's lovely.

 Tips for Visiting Kylemore Abbey